 Disconnecting tow dolly brakes is fine if it is just around a campground.
 But if you are on the open road, you might want to keep the wiring connected so that you still have working lights.
-You could burn up your tires pretty quick if you use the brakes at full strength on the tow dolly when it’s not loaded.
+You could burn up your tires pretty quickly if you use the brakes at full strength on the tow dolly when it’s not loaded.

 The downside of surge brakes is that if you are doing long sustained down hills, the brakes can overheat as they stay on more steadily.
 Electric brakes with a brake controller are a good setup.

-For us, any perceived “inconvenience” that might be considered to be associated with the dolly is far outweighed by the amount of fun and joy we get from driving the MINI.
+For us, any perceived “inconvenience” that might be considered to be associated with the tow dolly is far outweighed by the amount of fun and joy we get from driving the MINI.
 It’s totally worth the little extra time it takes.
-We would certainly recommend this option for anyone who shares similar concerns and values to us.
+We would certainly recommend this option to anyone who shares similar concerns and values to us.

 19. Do you recommend 4-down towing?

 Yes, this is a great solution if you have a suitable vehicle and are willing to spend the extra money on setup.
-A lot of vehicles are covered under warranty when towing but always check with your vehicle manufacturer first!
+A lot of vehicles are covered under warranty when towing, but always check with your vehicle manufacturer first!
 Blue Ox and Roadmaster towing systems are the most highly recommended brands for towing four down.
 Be aware that you may need to have it professionally installed.

 Ask yourself these questions:

-- Is your choice of car/TOAD more important than the tow method?
+- Is your choice of car/TOAD more important than the towing method?
 Then go through the questions in our Finding the Ideal TOAD article to help you shortlist suitable vehicles.
-Once clear on this, you can consider the towing options you have available.
+Once you are clear on this, you can consider the towing options you have available.

-- Do you plan on also towing one or more ‘toys’ such as a motorcycle, show car, ATV, multiple kayaks or golf cart?
+- Do you plan on also towing one or more ‘toys’ such as a motorcycle, show car, ATV, multiple kayaks, or golf cart?
 A trailer (open or enclosed) may work better for you.
-Of course, this also means you would likely need a more powerful RV such as a diesel pusher (not gas) to give you extra towing weight capacity.
+Of course, this also means you would likely need a more powerful RV, such as a diesel pusher (not gas), to give you extra towing weight capacity.

 Our Final Thoughts For Towing On A Dolly

 During our initial research phase, the simplicity of towing four-down was quite appealing.
 So we briefly considered a Jeep Wrangler that we could cruise around in and enjoy with the top off.
-But by now you’ve probably realized that we simply love sporty little convertibles way too much!
+But by now, you’ve probably realized that we simply love sporty little convertibles way too much!